cdpadilla42/chrisdpadilla.com/_posts/pragmaticprogramer.md

 Requirements vs policy: Requirements are a hard and fast thing (Must run under 500ms).
 Policy, however, is often configurable.
 For example: Color scheme, text, fonts, authorizations: These are configurable, and are therefor policy.

 Requirements may shift when the user gets their hands on it.
 They may prefer different workflows.
 This is why short iterations work best.

-CHRIS NOTE WITH JENN'S PROJECT: A script is not a requirements document.
-It is meant to be flexible.
-If you are working with someone who has a strict document, acknowledge that this is not a good working relationship.
-There needs to be flexibility.

 #### A Better Way